 “We urge you to immediately discontinue your Novi pilot and to commit that you will not bring Diem to market,” they stressed.

-Facebook and 20 partner organisations formally joined their digital currency project called “Libra” during a meeting in Geneva in October 2019.
+Facebook and 20 partner organizations formally joined their digital currency project called “Libra” during a meeting in Geneva in October 2019.

 After facing intense criticism from lawmakers and regulators, Facebook had to shelve the “Libra” digital currency project.